MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-remoteexec-vignette.md

 #execute an R script remotely
 >remoteScript("c/myScript.R")
 ```
-## Working with R objects and files remotely
+## Work with R objects and files remotely

 Once you have executed an R code remotely, you may want to retrieve certain R objects and load them into your local R session.
 For example, if you have an R script that creates a linear model (i.e. `m<-lm(x~y)` ), and you want to work with that model in your local R session, you can retrieve the object `m` by using the function `getRemoteObject()`.